 The pancakes will fall in the same order on each run of the game.
 This ensures that the GA has a constant target to compare against on each individual.

-The game’s actions will be limited to tick-took events.
+The game’s actions will be limited to tick-tock events.
 This means that there will be a presiding clock such that everything in the game can only move or not move on a clock tick. (i.e. Every tick the user may move the frying pan left, right, or not at all.
 At the same time, on every tick the pancakes will fall one space closer to the frying pan.)

 Analysis